Dementia Care in St Austell

 Ensuring medicines are taken correctly and on time, supporting overall health.

-At the start of care, our Care Manager or a team member visit to create a bespoke care plan tailored to the person’s needs and wishes.
-We don’t wear uniforms, as we find they can create a barrier to building genuine relationships.
-Alongside risk assessments, medication, mobility, and health needs, we take time to understand each person’s life story—what they enjoy eating, their routines, and favourite activities.
-Where possible, we love to take clients out, as it supports mobility, social connection, and overall wellbeing.
-Caroline, one of our wonderful Care Professionals, accompanies Colin to Short and Strong in Charlestown.
-Caroline has also taken him to Wheal Martyn Museum, where he reminisces about his career in the Clay Industry.
+At the start of care, our Care Manager or a team member visits to create a bespoke care plan tailored to the individual’s needs and wishes.
+We don’t wear uniforms, as these can create a barrier to building genuine, trusting relationships.
+Alongside medication, mobility, and health requirements, we take time to understand a person’s life story — what they enjoy eating, their daily routines, and favourite activities.
+Where possible, we love to take clients out, supporting mobility, social connection, and overall wellbeing.
+Caroline, one of our wonderful Care Professionals, accompanies Colin to Short and Strong in Charlestown and has also taken him to the Wheal Martyn Museum, where he enjoys reminiscing about his career in the clay industry.

 Get in touch today to